soxueren/atsd/api/data/ext/csv-upload.md

 File(s) can be optionally compressed with gzip or zip.

-Multiple files can be archived with zip/tar and uploaded as one .zip/.tar.gz archive.
+Multiple files can be archived with zip/tar and uploaded as one zip or tar.gz archive.

-The method supports processing of file attached as data as well as part of multi-part payload.
+The method supports processing of the uploaded file attached as data as well as a part in multi-part payload.

 ## Request